 Ideally, if you’re going to splurge at Christmas, it’s a good idea to start a Christmas fund at the beginning of the year, so you can save up bit by bit and pay cash at Christmas without any stress or worry.

-12 Ways to Save at Christmas
+12 Ways to save at Christmas and avoid debt

-1. Plan and Budget
+1. Plan and budget

 Save at Christmas by planning now.
-Write a list of recipients you are giving gifts to and gift ideas for each [see How to be a gift giving guru for ideas].
+Write a list of recipients you are giving gifts to and gift ideas for each [see How to be a gift-giving guru for ideas].